permafrost-dev/php-code-search/README.md

     ->searchCode('<?php $oneA = "1a";');
 ```

+When searching using any of the available methods, regular expressions can be used by surrounding the name with slashes `/`, i.e. `/test\d+/`.

 ### Variable names

 To search for variables by name, use the `variables` method.
-To use regular expressions, surround the values with `/`.

 ```php
 $results = $searcher